ShorterTuxedo/TMUA-Practice/README.md

 ## **Source of Question Papers**
 - Papers from **2016** to **2023** and **specimen** come from [https://esat-tmua.ac.uk/tmua-preparation-materials/](https://esat-tmua.ac.uk/tmua-preparation-materials/)
 - Other papers come from R2Drew2's youtube channel: [https://www.youtube.com/@rtwodrew2](https://www.youtube.com/@rtwodrew2)
+- **The copyright of these question papers belogns to their respective owners, and these papers will be taken down immediately upon request.**